JTechnologies/TicTime/README.md

 ## Date Format
 The date is written as M .
 L K H

-So May 20th, 2021 would be
+So May 21st, 2021 11:00 am would be 21.387

 ## Time Format
 The time is written as  De .
 T Di C

-So 1:31:3 AM would be 1.753 (Maybe.
+So 1:31:3 AM  could be 1.753 (Maybe.
 Because of the nature of Tic Time, the time is dependent upon the date.)

 ## Projects
 ### Tic Time Clock